 Luckily, our members have a range of useful tips and advice to help them fly in the pointy-end!

 For Qantas domestic flights, point upgrades are confirmed instantly provided there is an available Business Reward seat on that flight.
-But for international flights, upgrades are much more of a lottery.
+But for international flights, Qantas upgrades are a lottery.

 To upgrade with Qantas points on an international flight, you’ll need to have booked an upgradeable fare on a Qantas flight with a “QF” number.
 Sale fares cannot be upgraded, nor flights operated by other airlines.
 After requesting the upgrade, you’ll find out just a few days before the flight if it has been successful.
 Our members explain that passengers with Qantas status receive priority in this “upgrade lottery”.
 So, holding status does assist greatly.

-But even without status, upgrading with points is not impossible!
+But even without status, success in the Qantas upgrade lottery is possible!
 One Bronze Qantas member explains how they successfully upgraded both legs of their recent trip to Thailand.
 For them, the hard work of accumulating points and strategically booking flights was all worthwhile.

 You can greatly increase your chances of upgrade success by booking a flight that is unlikely to be full.
 Our members advise targeting flights during the middle of the week (especially Tuesdays & Wednesdays) and outside of school holidays.